What rights of audience do I have as a member of CILEX?

-As a member of CILEx, you do not automatically have a right of audience, that is to say that you are not an ‘authorised person’ within the definition of the Legal Services Act 2007 (‘the 2007 Act’), for the reserved legal activity of exercising a right of audience.
+As a member of CILEX, you do not automatically have a right of audience, that is to say that you are not an ‘authorised person’ within the definition of the Legal Services Act 2007 (‘the 2007 Act’), for the reserved legal activity of exercising a right of audience.
+(See information on the limited rights of audience granted to a Chartered Legal Executive without seeking additional practice rights here.)

-However, the 2007 Act allows someone who is not authorised for a reserved legal activity, undertake in the limited instances where they are exempt.
+The 2007 Act enables individuals who are not authorised for a reserved legal activity, to undertake in the limited instances where they are exempt.

 Schedule 3, paragraph 1(7) of the 2007 Act contains a provision that, whilst it is not specific to our members, applies to any person employed to assist in the conduct of litigation and acting under the supervision of an authorised person who can conduct litigation.
 This enables such an employee to appear in chambers hearings only in the county court and High Court.